-For all up-to-date information pertaining to COVID-19 vaccine approval and distribution in New York, please visit the New York State Department of Health.
-Individuals may also contact the New York State COVID-19 Hotline at 888-364-3065 for all COVID-19 related questions.
+For all up-to-date information pertaining to the COVID-19 vaccine in New York, please visit the New York State Department of Health.
+You can also contact the New York state COVID-19 hotline at 1-888-364-3065.

-The Office of the New York State Attorney General (OAG) continues to warn New Yorkers of COVID-19 vaccine scams.
+At the Office of the New York State Attorney General (OAG), we continue to warn New Yorkers to watch out for COVID-19 vaccine scams.
 Scammers may impersonate public health officials from organizations such as the Center for Disease Control (CDC) or the World Health Organization (WHO).
-They may also offer to ship a COVID-19 vaccine directly to homes, provide special access to vaccines or clinical trials, or sell special cold storage device for vaccines.
+They may also offer to ship a COVID-19 vaccine directly to your home, provide special access to vaccines or clinical trials, or sell special cold-storage devices for vaccines.

-Here are some tips to help New Yorkers avoid vaccine-related scams:
+Some tips to help you avoid vaccine-related scams

-- Be wary of anyone calling or emailing you with offers of a vaccine and do not give out your Social Security number, personal credit card, or bank account information.
+- Be wary of anyone calling or emailing you with offers of a vaccine.
+Do not give out your Social Security number, personal credit card, or bank account information.
 No one from a vaccine distributor, health care company, or private insurance company will ask for this information.

-- No New Yorker should be charged any amount out of pocket — regardless of whether they have insurance or not – while the pandemic remains a public health emergency.
+- No New Yorker should be charged any amount out of pocket — regardless of whether you have insurance.

 - You can’t pay to put your name on a list to get the vaccine or to get into a vaccine clinical trial.

-- If you get an e-mail about a COVID-19 vaccine or clinical trial, check the sender’s email domain to make sure it matches the website of the organization sending the e-mail and be wary of clicking on any hyperlinks or providing any login or other personal information.
+- If you receive an email about a COVID-19 vaccine or clinical trial, check the sender’s email domain to make sure it matches the website of the organization sending the e-mail. e wary of clicking on any hyperlinks or providing any login or other personal information.

-If a consumer believes they have been the victim of a COVID-19 vaccine scam or any unlawful activity, report the incident to OAG by filing a complaint online or calling 1-800-428-9071.
+If you believe you have been the victim of a COVID-19 vaccine scam or any unlawful activity, report the incident to OAG by filing a complaint online or calling 1-800-428-9071.